“Why should I eat this?”

 Dissolve 2 chicken stock cubes in 500ml of boiling water, add to a small pot with 100ml of apple juice and a pinch of saffron.
 Bring to the boil and simmer for five mins, then take it off the heat.Fry the chorizo in a medium hot pan until the oils have been released.
 Add the chopped onion and garlic and fry for 2-3 mins.Add the diced chicken and season with salt and pepper.Add a teaspoon of cumin, cayenne pepper,and smoked paprika.Squeeze a ¼ of a tube of tomato pureé in and mix.Squeeze the juice of 1 lime.Add the paella rice and mix.Pour ¾ ‘s of the stock over the top (make sure it covers the rice), bring to the boil and simmer off the heat for 20 mins.After 20 mins add 60g of frozen peas and the remaining ¼ stock and cover the pan for another 10-15 mins.
 Make sure to check every 5 mins to ensure the paella isn’t sticking to the pan.Leave to sit for 5 minutes to cook in residing heat, allowing the rice to fully absorb the stock and spices.Once done, add a sprinkle of coriander and a wedge of lime to squeeze over.

 At Fitter Faster Stronger we are delighted to be able to bring you FFS NUTRITION COACHING Powered by PRECISION NUTRITION.
 Find out more at www.ffs.ie/nutrition.

 Find Darragh on Pro Coach Nutritional Coaching at https://procoach.app/darragh-henry

 About the Author

-Darragh's philosophy includes balancing hard work and enjoying the process, what better way than with delicious healthy food.
+Darragh's philosophy includes balancing hard work and enjoying the process, and what better way to do that than with delicious, healthy food.